Specialism

 Which means that the person or organisation applying for reserved matters approval will not be the same person or organisation who applied for outline planning permission.

-So here are key things to remember when you make reserved matters applications:
+With this in mind, here are key things to remember when you make reserved matters applications.

 Read the outline planning permission application and decision carefully